theblakelalonde/theblakelalonde/README.md

 <img src="https://github.com/bryantran21/Mog/blob/main/assets/images/mogIconRed.png" width=150>

-As part of a Software-Systems Development course at LSU, a group of classmates and I created an all-in-one social-fitness.
+As part of a Software Systems Development course at LSU, a group of classmates and I created an all-in-one social-fitness.
 The app is designed to incorporate a social media aspect to promote going to the gym and maintaining a healthy lifestyle by allowing you to join your workout friends in a group and encourages accountability among peers.
 It also has other commonly-used features such as a nutrition diary and a weightlifting diary.